-With the majority of past research studies on refugees focusing on the initial health effects of immigration resettlement, a recent study, appearing in the Journal of Immigrant and Minority Health, investigated its long-term outcome.
+With the bulk of previous research studies on refugees concentrating on the immediate health impacts of immigrant resettlement, a recent study published in the Journal of Immigrant and Minority Health looked at the long-term implications.

-In the new study, conducted by researchers at the University of Toronto, older refugees, between 45 to 85 years of age, as part of the Canadian Longitudinal Study on Aging, were examined for any prevalence of depressive symptoms.
+In the new study, conducted by researchers at the University of Toronto, older refugees between the ages of 45 and 85 were checked for the presence of depressive symptoms as part of the Canadian Longitudinal Study on Aging.

-Factors possibly influencing the severity of depression among refugees, such as age, gender, marital status, socioeconomic status, educational attainment, physical and behavioral health, were taken into account during the study.
+During the study, factors such as age, gender, marital status, socioeconomic level, educational attainment, and physical and behavioral health were considered that might influence the severity of depression among refugees.

 “The prevalence of depression was higher in a sample of 272 refugees (22.1%) and 5,059 non-refugee immigrants (16.6%), compared to 24,339 native-born Canadians (15.2%),” the study reads.

 “Our results suggest that post-migration challenges are less important than pre-migration traumas when it comes to depression,” said Esme Fuller-Thomson, co-author of the study.

-“Our findings indicate that the refugee experience casts a long shadow across an individual’s lifespan,” Shen Lin, another co-author, explained.
-“While our data did not capture reasons for the high levels of depression among refugees, we believe it may be influenced by exposure to pre-migration traumas such as genocide, forced displacement, human trafficking, sexual assault, famine, and separation from family.”
+Shen Lin, another co-author, explained in a news release, “Our findings indicate that the refugee experience casts a long shadow across an individual’s lifespan.”
+Lin continued by saying, “While our data did not capture reasons for the high levels of depression among refugees, we believe it may be influenced by exposure to pre-migration traumas such as genocide, forced displacement, human trafficking, sexual assault, famine, and separation from family.”

 Researchers concluded that social support was vital in determining the impact of depression, in which a lack of social support was correlated with increased depression among refugees.

 “Our study indicates that the quality of relationships, rather than the quantity of social connections, matters most for refugees’ mental health,” said Karen Kobayashi, another co-author.
 “This highlights the importance of investigating ways to promote powerful positive social relations among refugees and asylum seekers in their families, neighbourhoods, and communities.”